anonymouscfs1-cmd/anonymouscfs1-cmd/README.md

 I'm an AI developer, but my journey started long before any classroom.
 I was early to the AI wave — tracking ChatGPT from launch, watching DeepSeek challenge the status quo, testing Grok, Gemini, and Claude as they entered the scene.

 I don't just use AI tools.
 I compare them, stress-test them with different prompts, and study how their responses differ.
+I like trying new things — building websites in Lovable, making chatbots, running and experimenting with different models locally in Ollama, and exploring how AI behaves in the cloud.

-Right now I work mainly with **Claude** — because it does exactly what I ask.
+Right now I work mainly with **Claude Sonnet 4.6** — it handles everything I throw at it, from daily tasks to full projects, and it does exactly what I ask.

 I build real projects to learn.
 I question what I build.
 I care about where AI is going — not just how to use it.